 - Remove any pools of still water from around your home: Whether it’s an old pot that’s been filled with water from the rain or a bird bath, still water provides the perfect conditions for mosquitoes to breed in.

-- Add insecticides and natural products to your arsenal: Mosquito coils, vaporisers and surface sprays can offer another barrier to mosquitos.
+- Use insect repellents around the home: Mosquito coils, vaporisers and surface sprays can offer another barrier to mosquitos.
 While not as effective as using a personal repellent, they’re a great option for a little extra protection.